SymfonyContrib/FileFieldBundle/README.md

 ## Configure

-By default the bundle loads a form template to them the default fields.
-If you want to customize filefield theming, you can disable loading of the default template by setting
+By default the bundle loads a form template to theme the default fields.
+If you want to customize filefield themeing, you can disable loading of the default template by setting

 ```yml
 # app/config/parameters.yml